 Last Updated on

-Children grow up in the blink of an eye right from early childhood to their formative years as teenagers, but during that blink of time is when the magic happens.
-Watching your child grow emotionally as well as mentally, and not just physically, makes you proud as a parent and creates fond memories.
+Children grow up in the blink of an eye, right from early childhood to their formative years as teenagers!
+During that blink of time is when the magic happens.
+Watching your child grow emotionally as well as mentally, and not just physically, makes you proud as a parent, and creates fond memories.